-Teaming up with state osteopathic associations and speciality affiliates, the AOA has commented on 18 unnecessary scope of practice issues at the state level so far this year.
+Teaming up with state osteopathic associations and specialty affiliates, the AOA has commented on 18 unnecessary scope of practice issues at the state level so far this year.
 The AOA opposes legislation that allows the independent practice of medicine by anyone who hasn’t completed state requirements for physician licensure, according to a recent policy update approved by the AOA’s 2018 House of Delegates.

 Here are the latest scope of practice updates regarding naturopathy, assistant physicians, midwives and registered nurses.

 |Alaska||House Bill 326 would have redefined the practice of “naturopathy” as a system of medical practice and greatly expanded naturopaths’ scope of practice to include independently prescribing certain controlled substances, performing operative procedures and performing and ordering examinations and clinical laboratory tests for diagnostic purposes.
 AOA and the Alaska Osteopathic Medical Association jointly opposed the bill and it died upon adjournment.|

 |Hawaii||HB 1949 / Senate Bill 2299 would have expanded the scope of practice for naturopaths to allow them to prescribe testosterone.
 The AOA and the Hawaii Association of Osteopathic Physicians and Surgeons jointly opposed and the bills died upon adjournment.|

 Assistant physicians (APs), midwives, advanced practice registered nurses

 |Hawaii||HB 1813 would have created a new category of licensure for APs, allowing medical school graduates who have not completed a residency program to provide primary care services and prescribe drugs to patients under limited physician supervision.
 The AOA, HAOPS, the American Osteopathic Board of Family Physicians and the American College of Osteopathic Internists jointly opposed and the bill died upon adjournment.|